Sunday, 18 November 2018

 The Bailey Broom Factory

 The industrial red-brick warehouse running eastwest along Cataraqui Street was constructed in 1894 by the Imperial Oil Company.
-In 1903, the Bailey Broom Company purchased the property, and, by
+The Glenbow Archives maintains archives of Imperial Oil installations.
+These two show the (later) Bailey Broom Factory site at Rideau and Cataraqui Streets.
+Thanks to Andrew Jeanes for the links.

-In this City of Kingston report, there's another interesting historical snapshot of the Bailey Broom Factory:
+In the City of Kingston report on the redevelopment, there's another interesting historical snapshot of the Bailey Broom Factory:

 In use by Quintal and England roofing contractors, the entire front of the building/office is painted white and large signs erected on both roofs facing Rideau Street.
 (1962 telephone book ad):

 March 2019 UPDATE: the building is under renovation by RAW.
-The white addition along Rideau Street has been removed, with the Cataraqui Street side being stabilized and getting a new roof and windows.
+The original building and the Newlands office addition was largely untouched; the structurally-unstable additions were demolished.
+In 2019, the white addition along Rideau Street has been removed, with the Cataraqui Street side being stabilized and getting a new roof and windows.
 Global News coverage:

-August 2021 UPDATE:The building looks complete!
+August 2021 UPDATE:The building looks complete, the quoted cost was $1.7 million.
 The north wall is sided, parking lot finished and landscaping completed, plus bike shelter built:

 Here's some detail on the renovation from an article in the Skeleton Park Press, Fall 2021 edition: